allen-cell-animated/cell-abm-pipeline/src/cell_abm_pipeline/initial_conditions/README.md

-  create-voronoi   Create Voronoi tesselation from given starting image. download-images  Download images from Quilt package. process-samples  Process samples with selected processing steps. sample-images    Sample image into list of id and xyz coordinates.
+  create-voronoi   Create Voronoi tesselation from given starting image. download-images  Download images from Quilt package. process-samples  Process samples with selected processing steps. sample-images    Sample ids and coordinates from images.
 ```

 All modules require a `Context` object that defines the working context.